-I am a fifth-year PhD candidate in the department of political science at Rutgers University where I major in Women and Politics.
+I am a PhD candidate in the department of Political Science at Rutgers University in the subfield of Women and Politics.
 My dissertation research focuses on the intersection of age and gender in candidate recruitment and selection.
 I am advised by Dr. Mona Lena Krook.

 Since 2019, I have also served as the lead graduate research assistant on the Young Elected Leaders Project at the Eagleton Institute of Politics' Center for Youth Political Participation.
 The project identifies young candidates and leaders across the United States and also works to understand how young leaders may be different than their older counterparts.
 Each year, I mentor undergraduate Aresty researchers on this project; teaching them qualitative methodology including interviewing techniques and data analysis.

 I am also a founding member of the Youth Political Representation Research Network: An organization that aims to bring together academics, practitioners, and activists who are passionate about youth representation.

 I have taught and assisted several courses across the discipline including; Introduction to American Politics, Introduction to Comparative Politics, International Political Economy, and Gender & Public Policy.

 I am originally from a tiny town in Northern Michigan called Luzerne.
 I grew up on the AuSable River, home of the AuSable River Canoe Marathon.
 I have a love of the outdoors and am a third-generation finisher of North America's toughest canoe challenge: 127 miles, 7 dams, and 8 hours of complete dark...just me, my dad, and the river.
 My grandfather has the longest career of any "paddler" in the Marathon's history.